Top 10 Reasons You’re Even Better Prepared to Enter the Nursing Workforce Since COVID-19

 -Chika Okusogu, BSN ’20, The Baltimore Sun

 We know.
-This is not what you’d envisioned.
-This is a time shrouded in uncertainty, when what you’d taken as given has been turned on its head.
+These are highly unusual times, still shrouded in uncertainty, when what you’d taken as given has been turned on its head.
 Believe us, we understand.
 But we have faith in you, in UMSON’s 130+-year foundation in nursing education, and in our faculty and staff who are working harder than ever to support you.

 As nurses, we’re glass-half-full people, so we want you to know why being a nursing student (at any level) now positions you for even greater success – and even before graduation.
 The skills you’re developing are highly in demand, and this experience will make you a top-notch candidate in any of your future endeavors.